deathwatchgaming/Unity-Minimap/Assets/DWG/UBRS/Resources/UI/MiniMap/Info/TacticalMarkersReadMe.txt

 Step 7: Create Prefab: "TacticalMarker"
 ___________________________________________________________________________________

-7.A) Drag the holder: "TacticalMarker" with eveything contained into project to
+7.A) Drag the holder: "TacticalMarker" with everything contained into project to
      make a prefab.

 7.B) Now, Since the prefab is made, we can go ahead and delete the "TacticalMarker"